Family Lawyers Sydney

 Same-sex divorce in Australia

 On 9 December 2017, same-sex marriage became legal in Australia.
 This change in the law now means that same-sex married couples can legally divorce.
 If you and your same-sex spouse are divorcing, we can help.
-Our gay and lesbian divorce lawyers have extensive experience in family law issues.
+Our gay and lesbian divorce lawyers have extensive experience in family law issues involving same-sex relationships.

 Working out how to split property and money can be one of the most challenging things about separation and divorce.
 We’ll do our best to make sure you get your fair share.